 Bug Bounty is a future standard for cybersecurity in that it materialises collective responsibility for the reduction of digital risk.
 It embodies the transition (somewhat contrary to popular wisdom) from centralised control of information security towards a ‘decentralised’ approach.
 The latter is possible through the involvement of a community of ethical hackers.
 Besides, this securing by the community reduces the number of vulnerabilities likely to be sold to intermediaries with unclear, if not dishonest, motives.
 Indeed, through Bug Bounty, the researcher who reports a vulnerability receives a financial reward and bolsters their social capital.

 Summing up: ways to mobilise collective intelligence

 The global and lasting reduction of risk will come from the cooperation of both public and private actors.
 An international model in this field is essential to avoid all uncoordinated public disclosure.
 As such, guaranteeing protection for ethical security researchers is paramount.
 The issue of information sharing is thus crucial, and private actors play an essential role at this stage.
 Thus, the VDPFinder plug-in for Chrome and Firefox showcases whether a website one browses has an existing CVD policy.
-The latter can be an email to a CERT, a security.txt or an ongoing Bug Bounty programme.
+The latter can be an email to a CERT, a security.txt or an ongoing Bug Bounty program.

 We have created the infographic below to summarise the implementation approaches for vulnerability disclosure.
 Below, you can download the high-resolution file in English and en français.
 It is free to use under the terms of the CC-by-NC-SA licence.